5 min read

 According to Anodea, chanting the “Om Shanti” mantra can heal your throat and heart chakras.
 By chanting this mantra, you can activate and balance these chakras to improve your communication and self-expression and cultivate more compassion and peace.

-A man meditating to om shanti
+A man meditating om shanti

-Elevating your Connection with Yourself and the Universe
+Elevating your connection with yourself and the Universe

 “Om” and “Shanti” are two of the numerous sacred syllables known to humanity for centuries.
 The ancient yogis discovered that each chakra corresponded to a particular syllable, which they used to create chakra mantras.
 This is how they applied their profound understanding of energy as a vibrational frequency that permeates all there is.